umgbhalla/dotfiles/README.md

   shutdown -h now
   ```
   Then safely remove the usb drive.
 - Power on the machine.
-You may need to change the BIOS/UEFI settings of your machine in order to tell your motherboard the location of the efi boot partition.
+You likely need to change the BIOS/UEFI settings of your machine in order to tell your motherboard the location of the efi boot partition.

    If it boots into a GRUB menu, then stops at a login prompt, you've just successfully
    completed a standard Archlinux installation!
 However, this specific installation is